Medion: Medion brands

 These Medion products can be recognized by the serial number starting with "MD" or "LT".

 Acquisition

 On 1 June 2011, the Chinese multinational Lenovo Group (LNVGY) announced plans to acquire Medion AG.
-Since August 2011, they hold the majority stake in Medion.
+Since August 2011, they have held the majority stake in Medion.
+In 2025, Lenovo completed its acquisition of all remaining shares in Medion and the company was delisted from the stock exchange.